TAX SEASON 2016 FOR INDIVIDUALS

 Make accurate claims

-To avoid penalties, make sure you have the correct documentation and proof for every claim you make.
+Make sure you have the correct documents and proof for every claim you make.

 - Only use info and figures that reflect on your supporting documents